coachzer/Vehix/readme.rst

 **************************

 Following technologies were used for the development and implementation of this application:
- - FAMNIT phpMyAdmin Database - all the data is stored in the SISIII2022_ [89191015] database.
+ - FAMNIT phpMyAdmin Database: All data is stored in the SISIII2022_[89191015] database.
- - Codeigniter 3 Framework - the whole project is based on this MVC framework.
-Through exercises on the faculty to YouTube tutorials, I got very familiar with the foundations needed to build a complete application from scratch.
+ - CodeIgniter 3 Framework: The entire project is based on this MVC framework, utilizing its foundational features to build a complete application.
- - For the design of the front-end Bootstrap 5 was used and an additional custom css script.
+ - Front-end Design: Bootstrap 5 and custom CSS were used for designing the user interface.
- - XAMPP Apache Web Server - to establish a local server and do the testing on the localhost.
+ - XAMPP Apache Web Server: Local server setup for testing and development purposes.
- - WinSCP - to connect to the student account and FAMNIT server.
+ - WinSCP: Used to connect to the student account and FAMNIT server.
- - Visual Studio Code - my personal code editor, for its enormous choice of quality extensions.
-For this project specifically of most help were Error Lense and Codeigniter 3 extension.
+ - Visual Studio Code: Personal code editor with useful extensions, including Error Lens and CodeIgniter 3 extension, greatly facilitating development tasks.

 *******************
 Most Demanding Part
 *******************

-At the beginning it was getting used to the Codeigniter Framework, but with the help of the Visual Studio Code extension for it, I quickly adapted to it.
-Then it was configuring models and controllers, and getting the data to be displayed in the views.
-Everything was done locally first, using XAMPP Apache Web Server.
+The initial challenge was familiarizing myself with the CodeIgniter Framework, but with the assistance of the Visual Studio Code extension, I quickly adapted to it.
+Configuring models and controllers, as well as displaying data in views, were the subsequent tasks, all of which were done locally using XAMPP Apache Web Server for testing.

-Lastly, setting up the configuration and the database on the FAMNIT server was a small headache, but nothing too complicated.
+Lastly, setting up the configuration and database on the FAMNIT server posed a minor challenge but was overcome without complications.